BookATest/api/README.md

 Once launched, it may take some time to complete.
 So please wait for the stack to fully complete before moving on to subsequent steps.

+### Setup the CI user

+Now that your stack is deployed, you must configure the CI user which will be used for the deployment process.
+You need to go into the AWS console and find their account in IAM.
+You then need to create an access key for the user and keep it safe.
+You'll use these credentials when deploying.

 ### Push your first Docker image

-Now that your stack is deployed, you must build and deploy your first Docker image.
+With the CI user configured, we can use their credentials to build and deploy your first Docker image.
 How you go about doing this is up to you, however assuming that you are manually doing this locally, these are the steps to follow:

 #### Build the image